 About the author

 J. Stephen Rhodes writes about living on the edges between security and fear, guilt and grace, as well as between country and city, and prosperity and scarcity.
-In addition to his two poetry collections, his poems and essays have appeared in over fifty literary journals.
+In addition to his three poetry collections, his poems and essays have appeared in over fifty literary journals.

 Regarding his poems and essays, he comments, “I want to write in a way that offers hope for people like myself who are more than a little overwhelmed by modern life.
 I want to be honest about the brokenness that besets us, but I am also looking for beauty in the midst of that brokenness.”